 Having an infant can be overwhelming.
 In the early days it can seem baffling to find things to do with this tiny little person who is completely dependent upon you.
-Here are great ways to entertain and bond with your baby.
+These fun activities to do with an infant can provide you with some sweet bonding time with your new baby.

 Take Monthly Photos

-Maybe this won’t make the list when I’m a second time mom but I’ve really enjoyed it.
+Maybe this won’t make the list when I’m a second-time mom but I’ve really enjoyed it the first time around.
 Get something you can use each month so that you can see how big your baby is getting.
 A lot of people buy blankets that allow you to circle the month.
 Others make the month out of certain flowers.
 I used a giant teddy bear that I prop her near.
-It’s fun to do a little mini photo shoot…plus it gives you a chance to use all the fancy cute clothes that just aren’t practical for every day wear.
+It’s fun to do a little mini photo shoot…plus it gives you a chance to use all the fancy cute clothes that just aren’t practical for everyday wear.

 Take Nature Walks